Sirivennela: Plot

 On the wedding day, Jyothirmai commits suicide and requests in her last note that her eyes should be donated to Hari Prasad.
-She also requests that her funeral procession should appear like a marriage procession and her death should be hidden from Hari Prasad.
-Everyone tries to act normal and sends her as they are sending a bride to her in-laws.
-Hari Prasad keeps calm all the time and at last goes to the graveyard to say his final goodbyes to Jyothirmai.
-He tells shocked Subhashini that it's impossible to hide the death of his angel from him.
+She also requests that her funeral procession should appear like a marriage procession, and that her death should be hidden from Hari Prasad.
+Everyone acts like they are sending her to her in-laws.
+Hari Prasad keeps calm through all of this, and at last goes to the graveyard to say his final goodbye to Jyothirmai.
+He tells shocked Samyu that it is impossible to hide her death from him.
 The film ends with Hari Prasad and Subhashini mourning silently in the graveyard.